Definition Of Population Growth Rate In Biology

 The Case of the Zebra Mussel

 Zebra mussels are an invasive species that have spread rapidly throughout North American waterways.
-Their high reproductive rate and lack of natural predators have allowed them to outcompete native species and disrupt ecosystems.
-Control efforts have focused on preventing further spread and mitigating the impacts of zebra mussel infestations.
+So their high reproductive rate and lack of natural predators have allowed them to outcompete native species and disrupt ecosystems.
+Control efforts have focused on preventing further spread and mitigating the impacts of zebra mussel infestations Less friction, more output..

 Human Population Growth Rate